·

 Three indicators.
 Three independent verification engines.
 Three comparison layers.

-For each indicator in the Algorithmic Suite — Midnight Grid, Quantum Vision, and Turning Points — a completely independent computation engine was built outside of TradingView.
+For each indicator in the Algorithmic Suite — Midnight Grid, Quantum Vision, and Turning Points — we built a completely independent computation engine outside of TradingView.

 No shared code with the PineScript.
 No connection to the TradingView platform.
 A different language, a different data source, a different timezone and calendar library.